misseuropa/support_packet_capture/README.md

 This module is designed to simplify installing tcpdump and capturing network traffic on Debian and EL based Linux distros.

 This module will help sysadmins to capture simple network traces as requested by Puppet Support during diagnosis of issues in Support Tickets for Puppet Enterprise.
-It may also be useful for anyone taking their first steps in network analysis using tcpdum and/or Wireshark.
+It may also be useful for anyone taking their first steps in network analysis using tcpdump and/or Wireshark.

 ## Setup

 ### Setup Requirements

 This module has no dependencies, other than the ability to install the tcpdump utility from configured system repositories.
+The Tasks require Puppet Enterprise 2017.3.z or later.

 ### Beginning with support_packet_capture

 Once the module is installed, to use it simply classify any Linux node with the provided `support_packet_capture` class.
+The Tasks can be accessed in the Tasks sidebar of the PE Console.

 ## Usage